arsalan0c/dafny-programs/verification.md

 ```
 (J && !E) || (E && J && false)
 ```
-`assume false` helps to ensure that this condition is satisfied since only a single loop iteration is verified.
+`assume false` helps to ensure that this condition is satisfied via the second clause since only a single loop iteration is verified.

 #### Procedure Calls
 Procedure calls are reasoned about in terms of their specification, not implementation because: